If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Some users find the malic acid does not work with sensitive or allergenic skin

-The Juice Beauty 2 in 1 cleanser is a great addition to anti-aging routines for darker skin tones.
+The Juice Beauty 2 in 1 cleanser is a great addition to anti-aging routines.
 By combining an acid and multiple antioxidants this cleanser can be used long term on a daily basis to combat outbreaks, clogged pores, and hyperpigmentation that results from inflammation and irritation.

 - 4 acids for strong exfoliating action